bluerainmango/HRtracker/README.md

 ## 🛑 Limitation

-You can insert the multiple employees having a same full name but it's not recommended.
-This app's database is structured utilizing mostly names not unique key.
+You can insert multiple employees having the same full name but it's not recommended.
+This app's database is structured by utilizing mostly names not unique keys.
 So duplicated names may cause an error or unintended consequences when manipulating their data.

 ## 🌟 Demo